 + PRO: Plenty of public transport options

-Considering China’s huge geographic size, it’s only fitting for the country to have a plethora of public transport options.
-Buses, ferries, metros and taxis are all available in most of China’s cities.
-Expats looking for a free and healthy way to commute will also be glad to learn that walking and cycling are also popular ways to travel in much of China.
+Considering China’s huge geographic size, it’s only fitting that the country has a plethora of public transport options.
+Buses, ferries, metros, and taxis are all available in most of China’s cities.
+Walking and cycling are also popular in China, offering a largely free and healthy way to commute.

 - CON: Driving is chaotic

 Driving in China will most likely be a challenging experience for an expat.
-As the world’s most populous country, China’s traffic congestion is severe, parking is limited and drivers rarely adhere to road regulations.
-For those reasons, most expats who choose to own a car in China hire a local driver.
+As one of the world's most populous country, China’s traffic congestion is severe, parking is limited and drivers rarely adhere to road regulations.
+For those reasons, most expats who buy a car in China hire a local driver.

 Expat Health Insurance